 PG applications received by 08:00 hrs on Monday 3 July will be considered for the 2017 entry.
 Those received after this will be considered where possible for 2018.
-The IDD & Forensics programmes will remain open over the summer.

 This programme seeks to develop a critical understanding of concepts and principles of applied behaviour analysis.
 It provides you with a detailed knowledge of intellectual and developmental disabilities and experience of practice or conducting research in this field, and is aimed at recent graduates as well as experienced practitioners.

 Benefits include academic and professional support from some of the UK’s leading applied behaviour analysts and intellectual and developmental disability researchers.
 The programme also provides the necessary coursework to apply to sit the international examination for certification as a behaviour analyst.

 Please note, the PCert cannot be studied on a part-time basis but the PDip and MSc can be studied either full-time or part-time.

 This is a Verified Course Sequence with the BACB (Behavior Analyst Certification Board)